jantursky/orderlord-help-caller-id/docs/frequently-asked-questions-faq/application-permissions.md

 - **Read/Write external storage** - this permission is used for local backup of the settings, which are set up in the settings section for the user
 - **Wake lock** - for the purpose of long-running background services and the setting "Keep the screen on"
 - **Call phone** - option to initiate calling with the customer
 - **Read/Write call log, Read phone state** - once the phone will receive the call, the application needs to determine this case and notify about that the POS/DMS system.
-And for some specific vendors it's needed to have access also to "Read phone state" permission
+And for some specific vendors, it's needed to have access also to "Read phone state" permission
-- **Telephony module** - the user needs to receive incoming calls and contact the customer by call
+- **Telephony module** - the user needs to receive incoming calls and contact the customer by calling

 ## First installation